cogent3/ensembldb3/doc/query_ensembl.rst

 .. note:: These are Python coordinates, add 1 to get the Ensembl value.

 We can also use a slightly more involved query to find all variants within the gene of a specific type.
-(Of course, you could also simply iterate over the ``Variants`` attribute to grab these out too.)
+(Of course, you could also simply iterate over the ``variants`` attribute to grab these out too.)

 .. doctest::